alexkander/loopback4-example-websocket-app/README.md

 #### Features

-* WebSocketMetadata has attribute name
+* WebSocketMetadata attribute name added
 * bind of io instance and namespace to inject in other controllers.

 ### 0.1.1 (2020-07-24)